⅓cup100’s and 1000’s or chocolate sprinkles (or any small sprinkles)

 Make sure the butter is melted and set aside to cool a bit.

-Preheat the oven to 180C / 350F / 160C fan forced.
-Line 4 baking trays with baking paper.
+Preheat oven to 180C (160C fan) / 350F.
+Line a large baking sheet with baking paper.

 For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-Have you tried this recipe?Don't for get to leave a rating and comment below and let me know how it was!
+Have you tried this recipe?Don't forget to leave a rating and comment below and let me know how it was!
 I love hearing from you.
 Nutrition information is approximate and derived from an online calculator.
 The brands you use may cause variations.